The Rose chafer (Macrodactylus subspinosus) is a hungry garden pest. This beetle begins its life as larvae under the soil.

 Rose chafer larvae are known as important detritivores.
 In other words, they eat detritus such as dead and decaying leaves, branches and other organic, compostable material.

 For this reason, the larvae can be very helpful to your compost heap.

 Some very dedicated organic gardeners do make use of the chafer larvae in this way.

-However, when you allow the rose chafer larvae to feast on your compost pile, you are likely to end up with a great deal of beetle monitoring and control duties.
+However, when you allow the larvae of rose chafers to feast on your compost pile, you are likely to end up with a great deal of beetle monitoring and control duties.

 What Is the Lifecycle of the Rose Chafer Beetle?

-Chafer grubs mature and emerge from the ground as adult beetles late in the month of May or early in June.
+Chafer white grubs mature and emerge from the ground as adult beetles in late May or early in June.
 They begin feeding on plants immediately and continue voraciously for about a month.

-At this time, female Rose Chafer beetles lay eggs in the soil and then die.
+At this time, female Rose Chafers lay eggs in the soil and then die.